garvoss/garvoss.github.io/about.md

 Welcome, wanderer.

-The goals of this blog is multifold.
+The goal of this blog is to help crystallize my knowledge of whatever topic recently caught my interest.

-The first, to showcase some of the problems I've encountered.

-The second, to improve my skills in copywriting, important in penetration testing.

-And lastly, to help unravel the depths of information security to those come seeking to understand.

-With that said, I'll leave you to your journey.
+I've taken an interest in cryptology in recent times, so my posts will generally
+revolve around crypto.

 Happy hacking.